The Monbiot Effect Series

 He doesn't respond.

 Both peer-reviewed articles are ideological interpretations and shouldn't be part of the peer-reviewed literature.
 Paul is manipulating data to show a correlation between religious belief and/or Christian beliefs with social dysfunction.
+The correlation doesn't even exist.
+Allow me to explain with my own evidence.
+And here comes the tangent.

 France is a country that atheists like to call their own.
 While it's not a superpower, it's not exactly a push over.
 But aside from the allure of French culture and French men and women sweeping North American tourists off their feet, it's a culture of crime and corruption (just like most Western-European countries).